mcpgod/cli/README.md

 ## Overview

-**mcpgod** is a modern CLI tool designed to help developers manage MCP servers with speed and ease.
-Whether you need to add, run, list, or remove servers—or even interact with server tools—**mcpgod** provides a streamlined interface to handle all these tasks on Windows, macOS, or Linux.
+**MCPGod** is a CLI tool designed to help developers manage MCP servers with speed and ease.
+Whether you need to add, run, list, or remove servers—or even interact with server tools—**MCPGod** provides a streamlined interface to handle all these tasks on Windows, macOS, or Linux.

 ## Features

-- **Server Management**
+- **Client Management**
   Add, remove, and list MCP servers for specific clients.
-- **Run Servers**
+- **Tool Discovery**
-  Execute and log server processes with robust cross-platform support.
+  List every tool on any MCP server.
-- **Tool Integration**
+- **Tool Calling**
-  Discover and interact with tools on your server seamlessly.
-- **Interactive & Non-Interactive Modes**
-  Enjoy optimal experiences in both TTY and non-TTY environments.
+  Run any tool on any MCP server directly from the command line.
-- **Cross-Platform Configuration**
+- **Tool/Client Permissions**
-  Automatically uses platform-specific paths for configuration files.
+  Allow or block specific tools for specific clients.
 - **Detailed Logging**
-  Logs every server run with timestamps and clean output for easy debugging.
+  Log every server run from every client, with timestamps and clean output for easy debugging.

 ## Installation

-Install **mcpgod** globally using npm:
+Install **mcpgod** globally using `npm`:

 ```sh
 npm install -g mcpgod